 I woke up to 5 inches of fresh snow during a late-season storm in Colorado.
 I planned a weekend of backpacking in the backcountry with Black Diamond’s GlideLite 127 as my mode of transport.

-Unveiled during this year’s winter Outdoor Retailer show, Black Diamond introduced the GlideLite 127 and immediately left us scratching our heads.
+Unveiled during the 2018 winter Outdoor Retailer show, Black Diamond introduced the GlideLite 127 and immediately left us scratching our heads.
 The 127 costs $450 with bindings included.
 It is also available in 147 for $470.

 The 127 is pretty nontraditional, so we wondered: What is this ski for?
 We tested them during two days of touring on hiking trails to learn more.